stanford-rc/www.sherlock.stanford.edu/src/index.md

 "{:,}".format(public_cores) }} CPU cores available to all researchers, and more than {{ "{:,}".format(owner_cores) }} additional CPU cores available to Sherlock owners, faculty who have augmented the cluster with their own purchases.
-With a computing power over {{ pflops }} Petaflops, Sherlock would have its place in the Top500 list of the 500 most powerful computer systems in the world.
+With a computing power over {{ pflops }} PFLOPs, Sherlock would have its place in the Top500 list of the 500 most powerful computer systems in the world.